Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

   6. Host A makes sure throughout the connection’s life that:
   $$LastByteSent−LastByteAcked≤rwnd$$

 - The TCP specification requires Host A to continue to send segments with one data byte when <mark>B’s receive window is zero</mark>.
 These segments will be acknowledged by the receiver.
-Eventually the buffer will begin to empty and the acknowledgments will contain <mark>a nonzero  rwnd value</mark>.
+Eventually the buffer will begin to empty and the acknowledgments will contain <mark>a nonzero  $rwnd$ value</mark>.

+> ### 3.3.3 TCP Three-Way Handshake

 - How The Three-way Handshaking Works:
   ![Three_Way_Handshake](/images/computer_networking_topdown/THREE_WAY_HANDSHAKE.png)
   1. The client-side TCP first sends a special TCP segment to the server-side TCP.
 This special segment contains <mark>no application-layer data</mark>.
 But one of the flag bits in the segment’s header , <mark>the SYN bit</mark>, is set to 1.
 For this reason, this special segment is referred to as a <mark>SYN segment</mark>.
-In addition, the client <mark>randomly</mark> chooses an initial sequence number ( client_isn) and puts this number in the sequence number field of the initial TCP SYN segment.
+In addition, the client <mark>randomly</mark> chooses an <mark>initial sequence number ($client_isn$)</mark> and puts this number in the <mark>sequence number field</mark> of the initial TCP SYN segment.
 This segment is encapsulated within an IP datagram and sent to the server.
-  2. Once the IP datagram containing the TCP SYN segment arrives at the server host (assuming it does arrive!), the server extracts the TCP SYN segment from the datagram, <mark>allocates the TCP buffers and variables</mark> to the connection, and sends a <mark>connection-granted segment</mark> to the client TCP.The connection-granted segment is referred to as a SYNACK segment.This connection-granted segment also contains <mark>no application-layer data</mark>.
+  2. Once the IP datagram containing the TCP SYN segment arrives at the server host (assuming it does arrive!), the server extracts the TCP SYN segment from the datagram, <mark>allocates the TCP buffers and variables</mark> to the connection, and sends a <mark>connection-granted segment</mark> to the client TCP.The connection-granted segment is referred to as a <mark>SYNACK</mark> segment.This connection-granted segment also contains <mark>no application-layer data</mark>.
 However, it does contain three important pieces of information in the segment header:
        - the SYN bit is set to 1.
-    - the acknowledgment field of the TCP segment header is set to $client_isn+1$
+       - the acknowledgment field of the TCP segment header is set to <mark>$client_isn+1$</mark>
-    - the server chooses its own initial sequence number ( server_isn) and puts this value in the sequence number field of the TCP segment header
+       - the server chooses its own <mark>initial sequence number (server_isn)</mark> and puts this value in the <mark>sequence number field</mark> of the TCP segment header
   3. Upon receiving the SYNACK segment, the client also <mark>allocates buffers and variables</mark> to the connection.
 The client host then sends the server yet another segment; this last segment acknowledges the server’s connection-granted segment (the client does so by putting the value <mark>server_isn+1 in the acknowledgment field</mark> of the TCP segment header).
 The <mark>SYN bit is set to zero</mark>, since the connection is established.
 This third stage of the three-way handshake may carry <mark>client-to-server data</mark> in the segment payload.

-- TCP Closing
+> ### 3.3.4 TCP Closing

 ![TCP_closing](/images/computer_networking_topdown/tcp_close.png)

-  1. The client application process issues a close command.
+  1. The client application process issues a <mark>close command</mark>.
 This causes the client TCP to send a special TCP segment to the server process.
 This special segment has a flag bit in the segment’s header, <mark>the FIN bit </mark>, set to 1.
   2. When the server receives this segment, it sends the client an acknowledgment segment in return.
 The server then sends its own shutdown segment, which has <mark>the FIN bit</mark> set to 1.
   3. Finally, the client acknowledges the server’s shutdown segment.
 At this point, all the resources in the two hosts are now deallocated.